 Continuous operations have shorter development cycles, allowing organizations to advertise constantly and reduce the overall time to market the product.
 DevOps increases the worth of software products by making them better and more efficient, attracting new customers.

-How to choose the right devops tools?
+How do you choose the right DevOps tools?

 If you’re thinking about DevOps tools for your company, you want to make sure you pick the right one.